 Do you have burning, tingling or numbness in-between your 2nd and 3rd toes or between your 3rd and 4th toes?
 Does the pain shoot into your toes?
 Does it feel like a bunched up sock in your shoes or like you're stepping on a pebble?
 Does it feel better when you take your shoes off?

 If you are experiencing any of these symptoms you may have a neuroma, also known as Morton's Neuroma, between your toes.
 A neuroma is thickening and inflammation at the nerve leading up to your toes, just before it branches into its digital branches.
-It happens most commonly between the 3rd and 4th toes but I have seen it just as commonly between the 2nd and 3rd toes as well.
+It happens most commonly between the 3rd and 4th toes but I have seen it just as common between the 2nd and 3rd toes as well.
 This inflammation and thickening can be a result of overuse and your foot biomechanics predisposing you to it.
-There are many nonsurgical treatment options including oral and/or injectable anti-inflammatory medications as well as use of proper shoe gear with adequate arch supports and even stretching exercises to take some load off your forefoot.
-If all conservative measures are exhausted and you're still having pain and limitation of function, surgical excision maybe discussed.
+There are many nonsurgical treatment options including oral and/or injectable anti-inflammatory medications as well as the use of proper shoe gear with adequate arch supports and even stretching exercises to take some load off your forefoot.
+If all conservative measures are exhausted and you're still having pain and limitation of function, surgical excision may be discussed.